RedBloodCell1/learn_arduino/README.md

 loop = run forever (to detect things or just simply keep running)

 Arduino used to build IOT products.
 Wow this is cool.
 I can automate my life???

+Day 1:
+- First of all, install the board driver.
+I am using ESP32-S3-WROOM-1.
+I dont know what it do right now, but it sure is cool.